-This initiative will focus on organizational change in trauma informed care, to include but not limited to, wellness, mental health, substance use (especially opioid use), and telehealth and its intersection with HIV in the Southern United States.
+This initiative will focus on trauma informed organizational change to include but not limited to, wellness, mental health, substance use (especially opioid use), and telehealth and its intersection with HIV in the Southern United States.

-Focus Area: Reducing HIV-Related Stigma Lead Coordinating Center: Southern AIDS Coalitions
+Focus Area: Reducing HIV-Related Stigma

-This initiative will focus on supporting the design, implementation, and evaluation of interventions to reduce HIV-related stigma.
+Lead Coordinating Center: Southern AIDS Coalitions This initiative will focus on supporting the design, implementation, and evaluation of interventions to reduce HIV-related stigma in the Deep South.